Mark Allen (snooker player): Early career

-2009–2011 season
+2009–2011 seasons

-After a consistent season, Allen was back at the Crucible the following year where he beat Martin Gould in his opening match.
-He faced Ronnie O'Sullivan in the second round; confident and unaffected by his opponent's reputation, Allen beat the defending champion 13–11 for a quarter-final place in the 2009 World Championship.
-He then defeated Ryan Day by the same scoreline to reach the semi-finals, where he lost 13–17 to John Higgins, despite making a determined fightback from 3–13 down.
-Soon after his run in the World Championship, Allen won his first professional tournament, the 2009 Jiangsu Classic beating home favourite Ding Junhui 6–0 in the final.
+At the 2009 World Championship, Allen beat Martin Gould in his opening match.
+He then faced Ronnie O'Sullivan in the second round, and Allen defeated the defending champion 13–11 to progress to the quarter-finals.
+He then defeated Day by the same scoreline to reach the semi-finals, where he lost 13–17 to John Higgins, despite making a fightback from 3–13 down.
+Allen won his first professional tournament, the 2009 Jiangsu Classic, by beating home favourite Ding Junhui 6–0 in the final.

-During the 2010 Masters, Allen beat the World Champion, John Higgins, by 6–3 in the last 16, but lost 5–6 to eventual champion Mark Selby in the quarter-finals.
+During the 2010 Masters, Allen beat the World Champion, John Higgins, 6–3 in the last 16, but lost 5–6 to Selby in the quarter-finals.

-On the first day of the 2010 World Championship on 17 April 2010, Allen came close to recording his first ever maximum break in his first round match against Tom Ford after potting 15 reds with blacks, and the yellow, before breaking down on the green.
+On the first day of the 2010 World Championship, Allen came close to recording his first ever maximum break in his first round match against Tom Ford after potting 15 reds with blacks, and the yellow, before breaking down on the green.
 Five days later, Allen made the first 146 break in World Championship history, and the second of his career after defeating Mark Davis 13–5 in the second round.
-He was defeated 12–13 in the quarter-final by Graeme Dott, having led 12–10.
+He was defeated 12–13 in the quarter-finals by Dott, having led 12–10.

-At the 2010 UK Championship, Allen reached the semi-finals for the first time, where he was beaten 9–5 by eventual champion John Higgins.
+At the 2010 UK Championship, Allen reached the semi-finals for the first time, where he was beaten 5–9 by eventual champion John Higgins.
 In the Masters, Allen again reached the semi-finals, and led Marco Fu 4–1 before Fu reeled off five frames in a row to win 6–4.
 At the 2011 World Championship, Allen entered as the 11th seed and played Matthew Stevens in the first round, recovering from 9–6 down and seeing Stevens miss a pot on the final pink to win the match 10–7, before winning 10–9.
 In the second round, Allen defeated Barry Hawkins 13–12.
 He reached the quarter-finals for the second year in a row but lost to Mark Williams 5–13.